 If you’re 65 or older, you’ve probably been inundated with information about Medicare’s annual election period.
-While Medicare is complex and there are thousands of plans to choose from, it’s important to take time to sort through all the noise and select the plan that works best for your individual needs and circumstances.
+While Medicare is complex and there are many plans to choose from, it’s important to take time to sort through all the noise and select the plan that works best for your individual needs and circumstances.

 “Choosing a Medicare plan is an often daunting and very complicated decision that needs to be tailored to an individual’s needs,” says Kelly Henry, senior director of Payer Strategies at UCHealth.

-Read on for a quick primer and list of free resources available, so you have all the information you need to make an informed decision.
+Read on for a quick primer and list of resources available, so you have all the information you need to make an informed decision.

-Individuals 65 and older (and some younger people with disabilities or who need dialysis) are usually eligible for coverage.
+Individuals 65 and older (and some younger people with disabilities or who need dialysis) are usually eligible for Medicare coverage.
 Those eligible must re-enroll for Medicare each year.
 Enrollment in a plan may be limited to certain times of the year unless you qualify for a special election/enrollment period or you are in your Medicare Initial Election Period.